Installation

 Registry Credential Setup

-If you have not already done so, you can create a token with your account on Software Self-Service Artifactory under this artifact path:
+If you have not already done so, you can create a token with your account on Software Self-Service under this artifact path:

 Click the "Set me Up" button to generate a token.